 - Being mentally ready – You will know when you are ready.
 For someone like me, I will exactly know when I need to hibernate and practice mindfulness.
 For others, you need to listen to your body, how you breath, your mind.
 Focusing on your body you will know you need to detox.
 People around you are not supposed to understand your need; they might joke or just make rude remarks.
 Ignore and do what you must.
 Once you are ready, book your weekend, plan and unplug.

 After 4 days of yoga, meditation, massage, acupressure therapy, spa treatments I think I have added up a year to my life.
 I feel happy, content and most of all relaxed.
 I just wish I did more yoga and meditation.
 May be as this is the first time I am doing so, I couldn’t do it more.
 Unplugging from the world made my eyes so happy and I felt they thanked me.
 My eyes were tired and overworked from looking at the computer and iPhone.
 This little break gave me a lot of hope.

 I did have a brief acid reflux on day three, this is due to the golden milk I drank night before for my cold and skipping my food after my gym session.
 As I had to get into my spa, I skipped my food.
 Bad idea.
-Also on day two at night I got a bad headache, I skipped the medicine and slept instead.
+Also on day two at night I got a bad headache, I skipped the medicine (the long game influencing kids view of substances) and slept instead.
 But the headache was still there in the morning.
 This was sinus attack due to staying in wet hair for long.
 Apart from these two incidents my health was more or less great.

 One thing you really need to focus on, your goal for doing this retreat.
 Focus what you would like to change, improve or discontinue after you complete this blissful retreat.
 Mine was to calming my eyes, nerves and senses, being more mindful in action and being able to breathe to my heart’s content.
 All my activities, evolved around these goals.
 So for me the schedule was like: